pr3sh/openshift/notes/creating_routes.md

 # Abstract

-Understanding how routs work on **OpenShift**, as well as how to expose services using routes.
+Understanding how routes work on **OpenShift**, as well as how to expose services using routes.

 -  **Table of contents**:
   - [Introduction](#introduction)